JGCRI/tethys/paper/paper.md

 # Statement of Need

 Global hydrological models often require gridded water demand data to represent the location and timing of flows for human consumption, but historical inventories of water use are often only available per country at annual or larger intervals [@hess-22-2117-2018].
-In order to model future global economic linkages in detail, multi-sector models (e.g., the Global Change Analysis Model (GCAM; [@gmd-12-677-2019;@gmd-15-2533-2022])) also operate at these coarser spatial and temporal scales.
+In order to model future global economic linkages in detail, multi-sector models (e.g., the Global Change Analysis Model [@gmd-12-677-2019;@gmd-15-2533-2022]) also operate at these coarser spatial and temporal scales.
 This gap in scale makes downscaling water demands a common need.

 The distribution of water demands depends on the location and timing of activities that use water, so the usual approach is to use relevant gridded datasets as spatial proxies for each water demand sector (e.g., assume that irrigation water demand is proportional to irrigated land area), then further allocate annual water demands among months according to formulas that capture seasonal variations [@hess-17-4555-2013].
 This is typically accomplished with scripts designed for specific model-integration workflows, but different models and proxy datasets can have different breakdowns of water demand sectors, limiting reuse of such scripts.